tparchman/timema_2022_ecoevo/readme.md

-## Desert tortoise analysis notes
+## 2021/2022 T. cristinae GBS workflow

+To expedite and streamline current and future Timema DNA extractions, we worked with AGBIO to develop a method for rapid insect DNA extraction.
+We performed these extractions in September of 2021.
+Quality and quantity looked decent, but yields were lower than we generally get with the Qiagen DNeasy kits.

+We made 3 GBS libraries in December 2021 that covered 1800 T. cristinae samples, and included a small number of Pinus rigida in each.
+In order to make sure that the AGBIO DNA extractions performed consistently, we ran one of these libraries (T5_PC) on two lanes of NovaSeq S1 chemistry, which produces an amount of data similar to one lane on the NovaSeq with S2.

+Raw data is stored on ponderosa at:
+`/archive/parchman_lab/rawdata_to_backup/T5_PC`

-### Notes on contaminant cleaning and barcode parsing 10-30
+### Notes on contaminant cleaning and barcode parsing 2/22

+`NOTE`: 2 S1 lanes on GSAF NovaSeq during 2/22/
-`NOTE`: One library was sequenced on one Novaseq lane in late September of 2021 `NOTE`: Contaminant cleaning and barcode parsing in `/working/parchman/GOAG/`
+`NOTE`: Contaminant cleaning and barcode parsing in `/working/parchman/Tcristinae_2022` working first just with the first lane `T5_S1_L001_R1_001.fastq`

 ### This file contains code and notes for
 1) cleaning contaminants using tapioca